 If your business operates multiple locations in North Dakota, you can request a consolidated prepaid wireless account.
 With a consolidated account, one account will be used to report prepaid wireless tax for all your locations.
 Send an email to taxregistration@nd.gov that includes each location address that sells prepaid wireless services.

 The prepaid wireless 911 fee filing schedule matches your sales tax filing schedule.
-Prepaid wireless 911 fee returns are filed on ND TAP.
+Prepaid wireless 911 fee returns are filed on ND TAP

 The seller that collects the prepaid wireless 911 fee is eligible for a 3% compensation discount (no maximum) on each timely filed and paid return.